marifyo/fggcosha/inmemoriam.md

 * Uzoamaka Iweka

-*Do you know any one of our departed who is not listed above?
+*Do you know any one of our dear departed who is not listed above?
 [Please contact us](mailto:contactus@fggconitsha.com) and let us know.*
 {: .notice}